GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 1. Follow the steps at the [beginning of this section](#openid-connect-providers).
 Particularly for step 3 provide:

    - "clientID" and "clientSecret": The details of client just created.
-Go to "OpenID Connect" > "Clients" and use for "clientID" the one appear in the column "Inum" of the table.
+Go to "OpenID Connect" > "Clients" and use for "clientID" the one appearing in the column "Inum" of the table.

    - "issuer": `https://<remote-gluu-server>`